From the Provence of the Popes to the Luberon – Self-guided

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-With the Self-guided option, enjoy your stay however you want, in complete independence.
-We give you the itinerary, book your accommodation, and the rest is up to you!
+With the Self-guided option, enjoy your trip at your own pace and on your own terms.
+We’ll provide you with the itinerary and book your accommodations—the rest is up to you!

 5 nights' accommodation, double occupancy;